-Figure 1-8.
-Volume neurotransmission: monoamine autoreceptors.
+Figure 1-8 Volume neurotransmission: monoamine autoreceptors.
 Another example of volume neurotransmission could involve autoreceptors on monoamine neurons.
 Autoreceptors located on the dendrites and soma of a neuron (at the top of the neuron in the left panel) normally inhibit release of neurotransmitter from the axon of that neuron (at the bottom of the neuron in the left panel), and thus inhibit impulse flow through that neuron from top to bottom.
 Monoamines released from the dendrites of this neuron (at the top of the neuron in the middle panel), then bind to these autoreceptors (at the top of the neuron in the right panel) and would inhibit neuronal impulse flow in that neuron (from the bottom of the neuron in the right panel).
-This action occurs due to volume neurotransmission and despite the absence of synaptic neurotransmission in the somatodendritic areas of these neurons.

-coupling.
-Once an electrical impulse invades the presynaptic axon terminal, it causes the release of chemical neurotransmitter stored there (Figures 1-3 and 1-4).
-Electrical impulses open ion channels both voltage-sensitive sodium channels (VSSCs) and voltage-sensitive calcium channels (VSCCs) - by changing the ionic charge across neuronal membranes.
-As sodium flows into the presynaptic nerve through sodium channels in the axon membrane, the electrical charge of the action potential moves along the axon until it reaches the presynaptic nerve terminal, where it also opens calcium channels.
+This action occurs due to volume neurotransmission and despite the absence of synaptic neurotransmission in the somatodendritic areas of these neurons. electrical impulse invades the presynaptic axon terminal, it causes the release of chemical neurotransmitter stored there (Figures 1-3 and 1-4).
+Electrical impulses open ion channels - both voltage-sensitive sodium channels (VSSCs) and voltage-sensitive calcium channels (VSCCs) - by changing the ionic charge across neuronal membranes.
+As sodium flows into the presynaptic nerve through sodium channels in the axon membrane, the electrical charge of the action potential moves along the axon until it reaches the presynaptic nerve terminal where it also opens calcium channels.
 As calcium flows into the presynaptic nerve terminal, it causes synaptic vesicles anchored to the inner membrane to spill their chemical contents into the synapse.
-The way is paved for chemical communication by previous synthesis of neurotransmitter and storage of neurotransmitter in the first neuron's presynaptic axon terminal.

-Excitation-secretion coupling is thus the way that the neuron transduces an electrical stimulus into a chemical event.
+The way is paved for chemical communication by previous synthesis of neurotransmitter and storage of neurotransmitter in the first neuron's presynaptic axon Excitation-secretion coupling is thus the way that the neuron transduces an electrical stimulus into a chemical event.
 This happens very quickly once the electrical impulse enters the presynaptic neuron.
 It is also possible for the neuron to transduce a chemical message from a presynaptic neuron back into an electrical chemical message in the postsynaptic neuron by opening ion channels linked to neurotransmitters there.
 This also happens very quickly when chemical neurotransmitters open ion channels that change the flow of charge into the neuron, and ultimately, action potentials in the postsynaptic neuron.
 Thus, the process of neurotransmission is constantly transducing chemical signals into electrical signals, and electrical signals back into chemical signals.
+SIGNAL TRANSDUCTION CASCADES Overview Neurotransmission can be seen as part of a much larger process than just the communication of a presynaptic axon with a postsynaptic neuron at the synapse between them.
+That is, neurotransmission can also be seen as